A Tourism Marketer’s Guide to Getting Started with Email Marketing

 - It provides a platform for businesses to share their knowledge within their field of expertise

 - It has the ability to drive sales through increasing brand awareness, and encourages loyalty and advocacy, and

 - Supports other marketing initiatives as an additional campaign tool

 As you know, it is easier to retain customers, than find new ones – and the best way to retain your customer base is to communicate to your customers regularly… and businesses can so this by using email marketing software programs.

-It is essential that all business marketing activities are executed in a strategic manner.
-So, to ensure your effort reaps rewards for your business, be sure that you have the time and energy to commit to the process of delivering an enewsletter strategy (including research, development, implementation and measurement).
+It is essential that all brand marketing activities are executed in a strategic manner.
+So, to ensure your effort reaps rewards for your business, be sure that you have the time and energy to commit to the process of delivering an email strategy (including research, development, implementation and measurement).

 2. Email Marketing Service Providers

 There are literally hundreds of email marketing service providers (EMSPs) available online.
 Which EMSP you choose for your business will depend on what you want from your software program, and how much you are prepared to pay.
 Research is essential.

 Here are a few things to keep in mind when choosing an EMSP.

 - A freemium subscription service with a minimum number of subscribers and email credits, with the option of paid service for larger mailouts;